stupid-yash74679/epicsinfra.in/content/collections/products/prefab-restaurants.md

                                 <!-- Service Guidance Box Start -->
                                 <div class="service-guidance">
-                                    <h2 class="text-anime-style-2">Why Our Restaurants Wow</h2>
+                                    <h2 class="text-anime-style-2">Why These Restaurants Rule</h2>

-                                    <p class="wow fadeInUp">With 15+ years of expertise, Epics Infra creates prefab dining spaces that turn heads.
-We blend sharp design with solid builds to deliver eateries that suit your style—set up fast for your next culinary venture.</p>
+                                    <p class="wow fadeInUp">Epics Infra’s got 15+ years of know-how, and their Prefab Restaurants are the proof in the pudding.
+Want a chic urban eatery or a rugged roadside diner?
+They’ve got the chops to whip it up with designs that pop and materials that can take Ahmedabad’s heat and rains.</p>

                                     <!-- Service Guidance Box Start -->
                                     <div class="service-guidance-box">